 What to pack?

-Bedding – Practically everything is provided in the vehicle hire including bedding (sleeping bags, pillows and a spare blanket.
+Bedding – Practically everything is provided in the vehicle hire including bedding: sleeping bags, pillows and a spare blanket.
 Towels are included as well.

 Equipment – Chairs, table, floormat.
-All cutlery, plates, cups, cooking utensils.
+All cutlery, plates, cups, and cooking utensils.
 Braai grid, 3kg gas bottle and cooker.
 First Aid box, basic tools, air compressor.

 Makgadigadi Adventure Camp

-There is a bar area which doubles as reception and a pool (both of which were out of action on our visit).
+There is a bar area that doubles as reception and a pool (both of which were out of action on our visit).
 There are five or six safari tents and a number of ‘pitches’ (empty, open ground) where you can park your 4×4 and camp for the night.
 After the adventure to get here all of it looks fantastic!

 The staff were friendly and attentive – even offering us the use of one of their torches when they saw we had no lights on at 11 pm (we explained that we were stargazing…).
 Overall pretty good value considering the location.

 - Day 1: Johannesburg – Big Fig Inn, Tomburke/ Groblersbrug

-Day 2: Groblersbrug – Makgadigadi Salt Pans | Makgadigadi Adventure Camp
+- Day 2: Groblersbrug – Makgadigadi Salt Pans | Makgadigadi Adventure Camp

-Day 3: Makgadigadi Salt Pans – Maun | Okavango River Lodge
+- Day 3: Makgadigadi Salt Pans – Maun | Okavango River Lodge

-Day 4: Maun – Moremi game reserve | Third Bridge Camp
+- Day 4: Maun – Moremi game reserve | Third Bridge Camp

-Day 5: Moremi – Chobe | Savuti Rest Camp
+- Day 5: Moremi – Chobe | Savuti Rest Camp

-Day 6: Chobe – Kasane | Chobe Safari Lodge
+- Day 6: Chobe – Kasane | Chobe Safari Lodge

-Day 7: Kasane – Elephants Sands | Nata
+- Day 7: Kasane – Elephants Sands | Nata

 - Day 8: Elephant Sands – African Ranches campsite

-Day 9: African Ranches – Johannesburg
+- Day 9: African Ranches – Johannesburg